brave-simpletons/tooling-for-developers/vscode/README.md

 # VSCode Extensions

 VSCode scripts helps export and import extensions.
 It's better for onboarding than for using it on a day to day basis.
-For a daily usage we recommend turning "on Settings Sync..."
+For a daily usage we recommend turning on "Settings Sync..."

 ## How to use it